 Aside from the machine, there are also specialty heads that grind through all types of roots, including tough tree roots.
 In the reviews below, we share a couple of cutting head options we think you’ll like, particularly the ClogChopper.
 For most folks, a 100′ cable combined with a good chopper is enough to get the job done.

-Now, let’s take a closer look at each of the models and see what current owners are saying to give you a clear idea of what to expect from each unit before you buy one.
+Now, let’s take a closer look at each of the models to give you a clear idea of what to expect from each unit.

 #1) General Pipe Cleaners Speedrooter 92 Sewer Cleaning Machine

 If you’re ready to go all-in and avoid annual or semi-annual calls to the plumber, this is the option for you.
 Even beginners will find that this machine is easy to use after reading through the manual and safety precautions.
 The kit includes everything you need to grind through tough tree roots out of the box.

 Several key features we like are the 30″ guide tube to reduce cable whip & drag, large 10″ wheels for easy moving, V-belt stair climbers, truck-loading components, and General’s heavy-duty Flexicore cable that comes backed by a 1-year warranty.
 You’ll find that General thought of almost every feature one could think of to make this rooter the best in the industry.

 Lastly, it feels good to know this piece of machinery is made in the USA with premium parts that won’t fail you.
 If you have any questions or concerns before or after your purchase, General has a toll-free customer service number.

 The base package includes a variety of cutters, though you may want to add the General Piper Cleaners ClogChopper for clearing stacks, downspouts, and mains.
 This all-in-1 cutting head blasts through roots while removing crystallized urine and scale from the inner walls of your pipes.
 Additionally, the self-sharpening blades require little to zero maintenance.